Michigan Lemon Law

-Kimmel & Silverman uses the Michigan Lemon Law and various Federal Warranty Statutes, such as the Magnuson–Moss Warranty Act, to provide 100% cost-free legal help to distressed MI drivers.
+Kimmel & Silverman uses the Lemon Law in Michigan and various Federal Warranty Statutes, such as the Magnuson–Moss Warranty Act, to provide 100% cost-free legal help to distressed MI drivers.

 What is the "Lemon Law" in Michigan?

-The Michigan Lemon Law also applies to vehicles that are in the shop for repair thirty (30) or more calendar days during the first year or the express warranty period (whichever comes first).
+The Lemon Law in MI also applies to vehicles that are in the shop for repair thirty (30) or more calendar days during the first year or the express warranty period (whichever comes first).

 For more information, we encourage you to review the Michigan Lemon Law Statute.

-The Michigan Lemon Law covers vehicles used for personal, family, and household purposes.
-The MI Lemon Law does not cover larger trucks, motorcycles, motor homes or off-road vehicles.
+The MI Lemon Law covers vehicles used for personal, family, and household purposes.
+The Lemon Law in Michigan does not cover larger trucks, motorcycles, motor homes or off-road vehicles.

 It's important to note that even if your car falls outside of the limitations established by the Lemon Law, there are still Federal Breach of Warranty laws which apply.
 If your car has an original or extended manufacturer's warranty and has a problem that can't be fixed after three repair attempts, chances are we can help you.